Harshit-Banwal/chit-chat-app/README.md

-# chit-cht - Chat Application
+# chit-chat - Chat Application

-chit-cht is chat application build with the power of MERN Stack.
+chit-chat is chat application build with the power of MERN Stack.

 ![login page](./images/login.jpg)